GaloisInc/BESSPIN-Tool-Suite/docs/base/configuration.md

 - `useCustomProcessor`: By default, the tool retrieves the bitstreams or any required binaries such as the probe files for VCU118, or the kernel modules for AWS F1, from its own resources: the binaries LFS checkout, or the Nix package manager (see [nix.md](./nix.md) for more details).
 Enabling this setting allows the user to provide their bitstream and binaries.

 - `pathToCustomProcessorSource`: The path to a directory containing all needed processor resources in case `useCustomProcessor` is enabled.
-For more details about the needed files names and directory structure, please refer to `SSITH-FETT-Binaries`, the LFS repo, and compare.
+For more details about the needed files names and directory structure, please refer to `BESSPIN-LFS`, the LFS repo, and compare.

 - `useCustomQemu`: By default, the tool uses `qemu-system-riscv64`, built in Nix, to run the QEMU targets.
 Enable this setting to use your own binary.